-March 5, 2015 - As National Patient Safety Awareness Week-United in Safety-kicks off next week (March 8-14, 2015), children's hospitals around the country are affirming the critical role patient families play in making hospital stays as safe as possible for their children.
+March 11, 2016 - As National Patient Safety Awareness Week-United for Patient Safety-kicks off next week (March 13-19, 2016), children's hospitals around the country are affirming the critical role patient families play in making hospital stays as safe as possible for their children.

-A national learning network of children's hospitals-Children's Hospitals' Solutions for Patient Safety (SPS) and the Children's Hospital Association-are collaborating to offer safety tips for families to follow when visiting the hospital with their child.
+A national learning network of children's hospitals-Children's Hospitals' Solutions for Patient Safety (SPS) is working to offer impactful and easy-to-implement safety tips for families to follow when visiting the hospital with their child.